OpenTermsArchive/contrib-versions/Netflix/Terms of Service.md

 If you are a Netflix member in the United States on a DVD plan, the DVD Terms and Conditions also apply to your use of the Netflix service.

-Effective Date: September 14, 2012
+Effective Date: March 6, 2013